jucazyn/jucazyn.github.io/_pages/steam-track.md

 ---
-permalink: /physics-track/
+permalink: /steam-track/
-title: 'natural philosophy as back in the days...'
+title: 'interdisciplinarity as back in the days...'
 author_profile: true
 redirect_from:
   - /tailor-made-track
+  - /physics-track
 ---

-Here are the physics-related courses I've taken.
+Here are the STEAM-related courses I've taken.

 ## 2025/1
 - **Introduction to Field Theory** taught by Prof. Marco A. C. Kneipp